MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md

 This article gives you tips about assigning licenses to your users for features like Audio Conferencing, Phone System, and Calling Plans.
 It also provides scripts for assigning licenses in bulk.

 > [!IMPORTANT]
-> Consulte [Licenciamento de Complementos do Skype for Business](skype-for-business-and-microsoft-teams-add-on-licensing.md) para obter informações sobre quais licenças você precisa comprar e **como comprá** -las, dependendo do seu plano do Microsoft 365 ou do Office 365, para que os usuários recebam conferências de áudio, números de chamada gratuita e a capacidade de fazer chamadas para números de telefone fora da sua empresa.
+> Confira o licenciamento de complementos do Skype for Business  para obter informações sobre quais licenças você precisa comprar e como [comprá-las](skype-for-business-and-microsoft-teams-add-on-licensing.md) , dependendo do plano do Microsoft 365 ou do Office 365, para que os usuários recebam Audioconferência, números de chamada gratuita e a capacidade de ligar para números de telefone fora da sua empresa.

 ## <a name="phone-system-and-calling-plans-tips-and-scripts-for-assigning-licenses"></a>Sistema de Telefonia e Planos de Chamadas: Dicas e scripts para atribuir licenças